mapr-demos/predictive-maintenance/README.md

 ## STEP 8 - Process high speed data stream:

-This will calculate FFTs on-the-fly for the high speed streaming data, and generate an alert when FFTs changed more than 25% over a rolling window.
-This simulating anomaly detection for a vibration signal.
+This will calculate FFTs on-the-fly for the high speed streaming data, and render an event in Grafana when FFTs changed more than 25% over a rolling window.
+This simulates anomaly detection for a vibration signal.
+Update "http://localhost:3000" with the hostname and port for your Grafana instance.

 ```
-/opt/mapr/spark/spark-2.1.0/bin/spark-submit --class com.mapr.examples.StreamingFourierTransform target/factory-iot-tutorial-1.0-jar-with-dependencies.jar /apps/fastdata:vibrations 25.0
+/opt/mapr/spark/spark-2.1.0/bin/spark-submit --class com.mapr.examples.StreamingFourierTransform target/factory-iot-tutorial-1.0-jar-with-dependencies.jar /apps/fastdata:vibrations 25.0 http://localhost:3000
 ```

 ## STEP 10 - Open Jupyter